 - Get arty in the museum designed by the red phone box architect

 - Grab some street food in London’s oldest fruit and veg market

 Get thee to the Globe

-OK, not Will’s but that of his brother, Edmund, who was also an actor at the Globe and was buried in Southwark Cathedral, London’s oldest church building.
+OK, not Will’s tomb but that of his brother, Edmund, who was also an actor at the Globe and was buried in Southwark Cathedral, London’s oldest church building.
 The exact location of the grave is unknown, but there is a memorial stone in the choir area.
-Make sure you also check out the Shakespeare statue and the stained-glass window, featuring several Shakespearean characters.
+Make sure you also check out the Shakespeare statue inside and the stained-glass window, featuring several Shakespearean characters.
 Budding knights will want to check out the 1280 AD wooden effigy of a knight.
+There is also a spanking new Shakespeare statue in the church yard.
+Perfect for some banter with the Bard.
 Check the website for events.

 Drop in to the Rose Playhouse

 The Rose was the first public theatre to stage one of Shakespeare’s productions.
 By 1603, it had vanished into thin air, but an excavation in 1989 during an office redevelopment led to the discovery of some of the remains of Bankside’s first theatre.
 Today, you can visit The Rose and see the location of the original stage, pit and courtyard from a viewing platform.
 The Rose also holds events throughout the year.
 More details here.